RuiAAPeres/SaferFonts/README.md

 This approach is error prone and inherently invites for duplication.

-1. We could easily mispell `"ArialMT"`.
+1. We could easily misspell `"ArialMT"`.
 2. If we need to use the same font in some other place, we might be tempted to just copy/paste it.

-SaferFonts, in this case, just bundles the font in a convinient enum that you can use:
+SaferFonts, in this case, just bundles the font in a convenient `enum`:

 ```swift
 myLabel.font = UIFont(name: ArialMT.Default.rawValue, size: 14)!